maureSs/quiz-about-everything/README.md

 This is a small trivia-quiz style question and answer game.

-Inspired by Thomas Weiben Falken's tutorial, the main purpose of this app is to keep learning typescript and get fun!
+Inspired by Thomas Weiben Falken's tutorial, the main purpose of this app is to keep learning TypeScript and get fun!

 Made by Maures :)